rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/dynamic-map-server.md

       0.0, 0.0, 0.0, 0.0, 0.0, 0.0, 0.0]"
 ```

-In the former terminal window, you should see that the *map_listener* will
+In the previous terminal window, you should see that the *map_listener* will
 receive a new map.
 The result may appear as shown below:
 ```bash
 ...
 INFO [listener.py:7(callback) [topics: /rosout, /map] Received map data